 Hydralazine: CAD or angina (it can cause compensatory tachycardia), mitral valve rheumatic heart disease

-Vasodilators can be monitored by checking blood levels of certain drugs.
+Vasodilators can be monitored by checking the blood levels of certain drugs.
 Microvascular monitoring is another way to detect therapeutic levels in patients who are taking vasodilators.
-Microvascular monitoring is the subject of many clinical trials and target patients before and after vasodilator therapy as a way to detect hemodynamic coherence.
+Microvascular monitoring is the subject of many clinical trials and targets patients before and after vasodilator therapy as a way to detect hemodynamic coherence.

 After initiation of vasodilators, blood pressure (both standing and sitting/supine), heart rate should be monitored.
 If the patient is on hydralazine and develops lupus-like symptoms, check antinuclear antibody (ANA) titers and anti-histone antibody levels.
 Clinicians should also check renal function values after 2 to 3 weeks after initiation of ACE Inhibitors and ARBs.
-Signs/symptoms of pericardial effusion should require monitoring while patients on minoxidil.
+Signs/symptoms of pericardial effusion should require monitoring while patients are on minoxidil.

 ACE Inhibitors: There are few documented cases of ACE inhibitor overdose.
 One case report stated that treating a patient who overdosed on lisinopril with hemodialysis worked.
 In general, supportive care should be established in every case (IV fluids, vasopressors in case of severe hypotension).

 ARBs: Very few cases of ARB overdoses have been reported.
-Treating overdose of this medication like any other drug intoxication, is recommended.
+Treating overdose of this medication like any other drug intoxication is recommended.

 Calcium Channel Blocker: There is not much evidence on reversing the toxicity of CCBs.
 One study showed that high-dose insulin and life support were most effective in reversing toxicity.